asyncapi/website/CONTRIBUTING.md

 Pull requests should have a title that follows the specification; otherwise, merging is blocked.
 If you are not familiar with the specification, simply ask maintainers to modify it.
 You can also use this cheatsheet if you want:

 - `fix: ` prefix in the title indicates that the PR is a bug fix.
-- `feat: ` prefix in the title indicates that PR is a feature.
+- `feat: ` prefix in the title indicates that the PR is a feature.
-- `docs: ` prefix in the title indicates that PR is only related to the documentation.
+- `docs: ` prefix in the title indicates that the PR is only related to the documentation.
-- `chore: ` prefix in the title indicates that PR is only related to cleanup in the project.
+- `chore: ` prefix in the title indicates that the PR is only related to cleanup in the project.
-- `test: ` prefix in the title indicates that PR is only related to tests.
+- `test: ` prefix in the title indicates that the PR is only related to tests.
-- `refactor: ` prefix in the title indicates that PR is only related to refactoring.
+- `refactor: ` prefix in the title indicates that the PR is only related to refactoring.

 A prefix that follows specification is not enough.
 Remember that the title must be clear and descriptive with the usage of [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).